PowerBI Notebook

 )

 FILTER returns a table — use it inside CALCULATE or other table functions.
-For simple column equality filters, pass the condition directly to CALCULATE instead of using FILTER (it's faster).
+For a simple "column equals value" filter, pass the condition directly to CALCULATE instead of using FILTER.
+It runs faster.

 Safe Division — DIVIDE